hartfordsthistory/hartfordsthistory.github.io/people/spaulding.md

 Andrew was a watchmaker and jeweler and silversmith who came to SF in 1867, working at a number of different jewelry stores and investing in real estate.
 Bought Matear House.

-a watchmaker and jeweler working in San Francisco, CA  c.
+A watchmaker and jeweler working in San Francisco, CA  c.
 1867-1880.
 (It appears he retired, moved, or went bust after that.)
 Directory listings:

 - 1867 San Francisco Dir.: listed under Jewelers, 23 Second, San Francisco, CA